FrsLry/ms_acceleration/README.md

 * **Figures:** The figures can be recreated using the script `.\mixed_model\figures.R`.

+* **Simulations:** In `.\simulations\`, users can use a simulation framework, with known recruitment and survival parameters, and then use the dynamic N-mixture model (Dail & Madsen 2011) to correctly estimate the recruitment and survival parameters.
+Users are invited to test several values of parameters.
+Also accessible at [here](https://frslry.github.io/ms_acceleration/simulations/simulations.html).

 ## System requirements

 All the dynamic *N*-mixture models were fit on the [Ohio Supercomputer Center ](https://www.oh-tech.org/) under Linux operating system with JAGS ver.
 4.3.0.
 This repository was created on Windows 10, with R ver.
 4.2.1.